Getting Started

 Color History

-Your recently picked colors appear in the History section below the Pick and Formats buttons.
+Your recently picked or manually added colors appear in the History section below the Pick and Formats buttons.
 By default, HexDrop keeps the last 10 colors (you can change this in Settings).

 Color Names